leaded-solder/ljn-videoart-dumper/README.md

  1. Install Arduino IDE.
 I developed this with version 2.2.1, but I assume any Arduino editor should work for this purpose.
  2. Open the `.ino` file.
  3. Connect your Arduino Uno (or compatible) to the USB port and upload the firmware to the board.
 This might require some configuration; check your board vendor for more details.
+ 4. Insert the cartridge.
+The label side of the cartridge must face outwards, towards the text on the PCB that says "label side this way."

 ### Usage instructions
 For now, there is no software client for this dumper.
 Instead, you'll want to use the Serial Monitor from the Arduino IDE.